hackuniverse3/ticket-bot/README.md

 - Automatically monitors ticket website for availability
 - Purchases tickets as soon as they become available
 - Configurable for different matches/events
-- Supports both API-based and browser-based ticket purchasing
+- Uses direct HTTP requests for maximum speed and reliability
 - Web interface for monitoring status and configuration

 ## Requirements